KhunMaungNgwee/Retail-React-Project/README.md

 # React + TypeScript + Vite

 This project is a **Retail Management System** built with **React, TypeScript, and Vite**.
-It provides a simple frontend interface for managing products, stock, carts, users, and reports.
+It provides a frontend interface for managing products, stock, carts, users, and reports.
 The project uses HMR for development and includes ESLint rules for code quality.

 Currently, two official plugins are available: